Witham to Maldon branch line

 The Witham to Maldon branch line is a closed railway line joining Maldon to the British railway network at Witham in Essex, England.
 It was opened in 1848 and was 5+3/4 mi long.
 It was extended to Woodham Ferris (later Woodham Ferrers) to give direct access to Southend-on-Sea, but that extension was not commercially successful.

 The Woodham Ferrers extension was closed to passenger traffic in 1939 and completely in 1953.
 The original main line from Maldon to Witham also declined in passenger carryings; efforts to stimulate business included the introduction of low-cost diesel railbuses and a more intensive passenger service.
 This proved to be in vain and the passenger service was withdrawn in 1964.
-A residual goods service continued but, from 1980, the line was completely closed.
+A residual goods service continued until 1966 when the line was completely closed.

 First proposals

 In 1825, the Stockton and Darlington Railway opened and many communities were prompted to consider whether a railway was a means to increased prosperity locally.
 A meeting at Maldon in that year considered the matter, but it was considered that the time was not right.

 After the opening of the London to Colchester line by the Eastern Counties Railway in 1843, local interests in Maldon proposed a branch line connecting Maldon to Braintree, crossing the ECR's main line at Witham.
 It was predicted that £200,000 would be enough for the construction; it was important to get goods to and from the town cheaply.
 The share allotment was heavily oversubscribed, mostly by London interests, with very little interest from Braintree.